 Located on the Phuntsholing- Thimphu highway, the resort is suffused in refined simplicity and local architecture.
-The luxurious rooms and the spa are the highlight of the hotel.
-Add to that the stunning location at the edge of the river and you have the perfect place to unwind.
-There are three dining options in the resort and ample local information to help you plan your day.
+The luxurious rooms and the spa are the highlights of the hotel.
+Add to that the stunning location at the edge of a river and you have a perfect place to unwind.
+There are three dining options in the resort.

 Wellness is the highpoint of Amankora in Bumthang in the Himalayan Kingdom of Bhutan.
 The hotel has 16 suites that overlook the Wandichholing Palace, within the town of Jakar in the Choekhor Valley.
 Amankora is one of the best accommodations in the country that truly offers a place to unwind and unplug.
 Even the dining experience is special with Bhutanese ingredients as the mainstay of the menu.
 Romantic dinners, easy hikes and knowledgeable experts at the resort who can help you plan the days are a part of the experience.

 A gurgling river and the idyllic view of mountains give you company at Le Meridien, Paro.
 The resort offers contemporary amenities, world class dining options and is accessible to all sightseeing options.
 Even though the hotel has all modern amenities, it s the local aesthetics that add to its charm.
 The good thing is that, no matter which room you choose, you can get great views, either the mountains or the sprawling garden below.

 Reach here via a suspension bridge – what a great way to add intrigue to your accommodation.
 Apart from just the entry intrigue, the hotel is a haven for those who want to be wedged in nature’s lap.
 The Mo Chu River flows close to the resort and the rooms overlook paddy fields.
 There are only 8 suites, which ensure that you get personalized attention at all times.
 Local aesthetics in the architecture is an additional charm.